dekuNukem/duckyPad/README.md

 ### Per-key RGB backlight

-Each key on duckyPad has its own configurable RGB backlight.
-You can assign them unique colours to suit your needs.
+Each key on duckyPad has its own RGB backlight.
+You can assign unique colours to suit your needs.

 ### OLED screen